Skip to content

 To learn more about how we're working with the business community and job seekers on the Campbell River system upgrades, visit majorprojects.ca.

-The estimated total cost range for the John Hart Dam Seismic Upgrade Project, which started on schedule in summer 2023, is between $646 million and $923 million.
+The estimated total cost range for the John Hart Dam Seismic Upgrade Project, which started on schedule in summer 2023, is $923 million.
 This covers the period from when it was initiated in 2014 to the planned completion in 2030.
-The Ladore Spillway Seismic Upgrade Project cost estimates are between $225 million to $344 million, and the Strathcona Dam Water Discharge Upgrade project range is from $302 million and $474 million.
-The combined total cost range for the three projects is $1.17 to $1.74 billion.
+The Ladore Spillway Seismic Upgrade Project cost estimate is $379 million, and the Strathcona Dam Water Discharge Upgrade Project range is estimated at $575 million.
+The combined total cost of the three projects is $1.88 billion.
 The recent John Hart Generating Station Replacement Project came in under budget at about $1 billion.

 The John Hart Dam Seismic Upgrade Project started construction in summer 2023, with completion anticipated for 2030.